RestDB/codehooks-crudlify-yup/README.md

 # codehooks-crudlify-yup
-Create automatic CRUD API with schema and persistance for an Codehooks.io application.
+Create automatic CRUD API with schema and persistence for a Codehooks.io application.

 ## Install
 ```bash